Birth at our center

 Our midwives and nurses can help you have your baby at our safe, home-like birth center.
-We have three themed birth suites (Forest, Mountain and Meadow), each with its own large bathroom, tub, and a Queen-sized bed.
-We also have extra space for family and support people to rest while you’re in labor.
+We have three themed birth suites - Forest, Mountain and Meadow (scroll down to see photos of our birth suites).
+Each birth suite has its own large bathroom, tub, and Queen-sized bed.
+We also have extra space for family and support people to rest while you are in labor.
 If choosing to birth at our birth center, you will be able to:

 - Eat and drink during labor.

-- Change positions frequently to allow optimal positioning of your baby and maximize comfort during this time.
+- Choose positions that are best and most comfortable for you to allow optimal positioning of your baby and maximize labor progress.

-- Use our birth swings or birth stools to allow you to labor/push in your desired positions.
+- Use our birth swings, birth stools, or birth/peanut balls to allow you to labor/push in your desired positions.

-- Labor in our tubs, and if appropriate and desired, plan a water birth.
+- Labor in our tubs, and if appropriate and desired, give birth in the water.

-- Be “unattached” from unnecessary IVs and continuous electronic fetal monitors, while resting assured that if an IV or IV medication is needed, it can be given at the birth center.
+- Be “unattached” from unnecessary IVs and continuous electronic fetal monitors, while knowing that if an IV or IV medication is needed, it can be given at the birth center by the nurses and midwives present at your birth.

 - The use of different medications for pain control if desired, such as IV pain medication or Nitrous Oxide (an inhaled gas, known as “laughing gas” that helps ease labor pains and anxiety).